NavSainiUofT/Angular-BugTracker-Crud/README.md

 # DEMO VIDEO: https://youtu.be/aG_g1B7ahr4 #
 Created a local JSON server to host data but can easily be linked to mongodb, firebase, sql etc.
 In this project, I created an API service to post, put, get and delete data Using Angular Material Forms and Tables, I was able to add filtering, and many form features.
-Pagination implemented as well.
+Pagination implemented as well..

 :) Enjoy the demo